 Modern enterprises undergoing a digital transformation should adopt a data management and analytics platform that embraces these characteristics.
 Cloudera can help you create your own enterprise data cloud platform so you too can redefine what it means to be a data-driven enterprise.

 Survey results gathered by Harvard Business Review Analytic Services and Cloudera find that only one-third of executives feel their organization’s data management capabilities are on track to meet near-term strategic goals.
-Mastering Data Management in a Multi-Cloud Universe, has survey results and tips for building your own successful data-driven enterprise.
+Critical Success Factors to Achieve a Better Enterprise Data Strategy in Multicloud Environment, has survey results and tips for building your own successful data-driven enterprise.